Dairon Blanco Player Props: Royals vs. Guardians

 Dairon Blanco At The Plate

-- Blanco is batting .190 with two doubles, two triples and three walks.
+- Blanco has three doubles, two triples and three walks while hitting .196.

-- In seven of 13 games this season, Blanco has picked up at least one hit, including one game with multiple hits.
+- Blanco has picked up a hit in eight games this season (57.1%), including one multi-hit game.

-- He has not hit a long ball in his 13 games this season.
+- He has not hit a long ball in his 14 games this year.

-- Blanco has picked up an RBI twice this year, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.